netcon05/ndce/README.md

 The information about network devices is gathered using **SNMP** protocol.

-The script does its job asynchronously.
+The application does its job asynchronously.

 **On linux systems in order to make icmp pings use the hack below.**